 ‘Ted’s beloved cat is dead.
 In a mad, misguided attempt to bring his deceased pet back, he dresses up as a cat and murders people.’

-Cat Sick Blues is a 2015 Australian horror film directed by Dave Jackson and produced and stars Matthew C. Vaughan, having been co-written by Dave Jackson (Mondo Exploito) and Andrew Gallacher.
+Cat Sick Blues is a 2015 Australian horror film directed by Dave Jackson and produced and stars Matthew C. Vaughan, having been co-written by Dave Jackson and Andrew Gallacher.

 Do you love your pet?
 Do you REALLY love your pet?
 Would you slaughter nine people if you thought it might bring your pet back to life?
 Ted would.
 Ted does.
 Ted is a messed up guy.

-Written by horror novelist Andrew Gallacher and director Dave Jackson, Cat Sick Blues is a feature length film that explores the soul-crushing grief we feel when our pets die.
+Cat Sick Blues is a feature-length film that explores the soul-crushing grief we feel when our pets die.
 It also explores the horrors of the modern world and the daily grind.
 No, really.
 It does.

-It’s like Maniac with less mannequins and with more vats of blood and exploding dead cats.
+It’s like Maniac with fewer mannequins and with more vats of blood and exploding dead cats.